C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Ocean Cargo Open Policy: North American policy continuous until cancelled

 (many years); covers all shipments imported/exported.
-Settlement
+Settlement based on

-profit for total loss, but prevents under valuation.
-There are limits
+loss, but prevents under valuation.
+There are limits of liability for any

-of liability for any 1 shipment and in any 1 location.
-War, Strikes,
+1 shipment and in any 1 location.
+War, Strikes, and Riots cover is added

-2 London Equivalent Policies: Like above, but continuous until cancelled
+2 London Equivalent Policies: Like above, but continuous until cancelled or for

-declared so that Marine & War premiums are assessed.
+Marine & War premiums are assessed.

 3 Hull Open or Declaration Policy: Rare, like above, but for hull.